CompanyOfCyclingKnights/companyofcyclingknights.github.io/_posts/2017-02-27-ride-from-hell-part-2.markdown

 Knight's training ride to Southwold...

-Even though it was throwing it down when I left home, the day still started really well, with Nigel serving us all up some bacon baps for breakfast.
+Even though it was throwing it down when I left home, the day still started really well, with Bill serving us all up some bacon baps for breakfast.

 When we'd finished eating the rain had stopped and it looked